Almajester/SimplexNoise/README.md

 SimplexNoise
 ============

-A Java port of some C++ Perlin Simplex Noise code that I found online under public license
+Java and Python ports of some C++ Perlin Simplex Noise code that I found online under public license